 - School age children have good imaginations.
-They may scare themselves by imagining something much worse than what will really happen. - Tell your child they will have some pictures taken of their heart.
-Use simple words. - Tell your child the truth.
-Try to tell them exactly what will happen. - Bring a favorite book, toy or game. - Bring a snack for after the test.
+They may scare themselves by imagining something much worse than what will really happen. - Tell your child they will be going to the hospital to have some pictures taken of their heart. - Use simple words. - Tell your child the truth.
+Try to tell them exactly what will happen. - Bring a favorite book, toy or game.
+Also bring along a snack for after the test.